Complete Cleaning Guide for Newair AI-215 SS Freestanding Ice Maker

 Descaling

-Descaling removes mineral deposits (calcium, magnesium, and other minerals) that accumulate from hard water.
-The cleaning cycle in Step 3 above descales your Newair AI-215 SS.
-Descaling is critical in hard water areas because mineral buildup reduces water flow and decreases ice production efficiency of the Newair AI-215 SS.
+Descaling removes mineral deposits that accumulate from hard water.
+The cleaning cycle in Step 3 above effectively descales your unit.
+This is particularly crucial if you live in an area with hard water, as mineral buildup can severely affect both water flow and ice production efficiency.

 Sanitizing

-Sanitizing eliminates bacteria, mold, and mildew that threaten food safety.
-Food-grade ice machine cleaner often contains both descaling agents and sanitizing components.
-However, if your cleaner is primarily for descaling, perform an additional sanitizing step: after the final rinse, fill the reservoir with distilled water and add a food-safe sanitizer (follow product instructions), run one complete cycle, discard the ice, and run two final rinse cycles with plain water only.
+Sanitizing eliminates bacteria, mold, and mildew that could threaten food safety.
+Food-grade ice machine cleaners often contain both descaling agents and sanitizing components.
+However, if your cleaner focuses mainly on descaling, you should perform an additional sanitizing step: after the final rinse, fill the reservoir with distilled water and add a food-safe sanitizer (following product instructions), run one complete cycle, discard the ice, and then run two final rinse cycles with plain water.

-For your Newair AI-215 SS, alternate between descaling every 3-6 months (or monthly in very hard water areas) and sanitizing every 1-2 months, or choose a dual-action ice machine cleaner that does both simultaneously.
+For your Newair AI-215 SS, alternate between descaling every 3-6 months (or monthly in very hard water areas) and sanitizing every 1-2 months.
+Alternatively, you can opt for a dual-action ice machine cleaner that does both at once.

 Restart Your Newair AI-215 SS After Cleaning

-- Ensure the water reservoir is filled with fresh, filtered water to the maximum fill line
+- Fill the water reservoir with fresh, filtered water up to the maximum fill line.

-- Verify that the drain plug is securely fastened (snug but not over-tightened)
+- Ensure the drain plug is securely fastened (snug but not over-tightened).

-- Confirm that the ice collection bin is properly seated and secured
+- Check that the ice collection bin is properly seated and secured.

-- Plug the Newair AI-215 SS into the electrical outlet
+- Plug the Newair AI-215 SS back into the electrical outlet.

-- Run a second complete cycle and test the ice from this batch for any off-flavors or odors
+- Run a second complete cycle and taste the ice from this batch for any off-flavors or odors.

-- If ice appears clear and tastes normal, your Newair AI-215 SS is ready for regular use
+- If the ice is clear and tastes fresh, your Newair AI-215 SS is ready for regular use.

-- Keep the Newair AI-215 SS running and monitor it for the first few hours—it should operate normally with no unusual sounds
+- Keep an eye on the unit for the first few hours—it should operate smoothly without any unusual sounds.

 Troubleshooting Common Issues During Newair AI-215 SS Cleaning